cloudbees-days/Rollout-Workshop-Steps/back-end-feature-flags.md

 The next thing we will show is how to utilize the "Kill Switch" feature offered with the Rollout dashboard.

 We have deployed our new save functionality to all of our users in our production environment.
 But what if something went wrong with this new feature?
 Let's assume that all of a sudden the feature stops working in our production environment.
-Instead of going back into the code and pushing our old save functionalit all the way through, we can just kill our new feature.
+Instead of going back into the code and pushing our old save functionality all the way through, we can just kill our new feature.

 In the Rollout dashboard, in the "new save" experiment that we have just created, click on the big green "Active" button in the top right corner.